-Place the pots (hole side up) in the tray and fill with lukewarm tap water to a depth of 2 centimetres (Picture 1).
-It takes 10 to 15 minutes for the pots to expand (Picture 2 & 3).
-Once expanded, make a small hole in the top with a pencil, about 1 centimetre deep.
+Place compost in a small pot, cup or container and make a small hole in the top with a pencil, about 1 centimetre deep.
 Put in one sunflower seed and gently push the compost together to close the hole.
-By planting one seed per pot there is no competition between seedlings and this should make growing the sunflower easier.
+By planting one seed per pot there is no competition between seedlings, and this should make growing the sunflower easier.